pyocd/libusb-package/README.md

 Both `get_libusb1_backend()` and `get_library_path()` cache their return values.

+## Controlling the selected library

+By default, `find_library()` just compares the candidate name against the name of the built-in libusb shared library.
+(Unless an empty libusb_package was installed because building libusb failed.
+See [installation](#installation) for more on this.)
+The `LIBUSBPKG_LIB_PATH` environment variable can modify this behaviour.
+If set to "system", the standard OS-dependent ctypes system library search routine is used.
+Otherwise its value must be an absolute path to the libusb shared library which will be compared against.
+If the specified path does not exist, a warning is logged and the built-in library is used as normal.

 ## Versioning

 The version of libusb-package is composed of the libusb version plus an additional field for